The Minneapolis 4d program:

 All new households that move in after you enroll in the 4d program must be certified as income qualified for your 4d units.
 Household income must be verified via an applicant’s prior year IRS 1040 form.

 All adult applicants must complete the 4d Government Data Practices Act form .

 Applicants who do not file a federal tax return must also sign Attachment 1 to the 4d GDPA form and provide alternative third party documentation of income.
 Examples of acceptable alternative documentation include paystubs and Social Security benefit letters.
 Calculate household income by annualizing gross income received multiplied by the number of pay periods or disbursements per year.

 Program participants familiar with Low Income Housing Tax Credit rules for verifying and calculating household income may instead elect to use those procedures for certifying an applicant’s eligibility.

-Verified income and monthly rent charged for your 4d units must be recorded in the .
+Verified income and monthly rent charged for your 4d units must be recorded in the annual compliance form.
 The City of Minneapolis will review this document for completion.
 Each year’s compliance form should reflect all activity for the taxable year.
 For the first year of participation, this time period will be the start date of your declaration (e.g. 3/1) through 12/31 of that year.